The world’s biggest brands trust Shopify Plus with their business.

-Implementation for a new Magento 2 deployment commonly takes four to eight months.
-It also requires an array of resources, including developers, architects, deployment specialists, QA resources, etc.
+Implementation for a new Magento 2 deployment commonly takes 4–8 months, including developers, architects, deployment specialists, QA resources, and more.

-Load testing is mission critical for Magento customizations, so even if your customization is implemented and working just fine today, it may not perform well under peak traffic and transactions.
+Load testing is mission critical for Magento customizations, so even if your customization is implemented and working just fine today, it might not perform well under peak traffic and transactions.

 Shopify Plus is focused on speed.
-Because we remove the need to worry about ecommerce architecture, hosting, and security, deployments typically take just two to four months, depending on the level of complexity.
+Because we remove the need to worry about ecommerce architecture, hosting, and security, deployments typically take 2–4 months, depending on the level of complexity.
 This allows merchants to put customer needs first.

 For a detailed timeline, contact a Shopify Plus expert.

-Shopify Plus offers all customers access to ecommerce’s largest network of support — including an expert team of Launch Engineers, Solution Engineers, front-end designers, and dedicated support staff — to ensure that your transition is smooth, fast, and painless… not only during migration and launch, but for the lifetime of our relationship.
+That’s why Shopify Plus offers the industry’s largest network of support—including an expert team of launch engineers, solution engineers, front-end deveoper, and dedicated support staff—to make sure your transition is smooth, fast, and painless.
+This starts with migration and launch, but doesn’t end there: